oscar-system/Oscar.jl/docs/src/General/architecture.md

 installed automatically as dependencies of Oscar.
 They can be accessed directly by their names once Oscar is loaded.

-The current versions of these packages can be inspected with the `oscar_versioninfo` command:
+The current versions of these packages can be inspected with the `Oscar.versioninfo` command:

 ```@repl oscar
-oscar_versioninfo()
+Oscar.versioninfo()
 ```

 ## Binary packages for non-julia libraries